 Edit 2018-04-04: Due to the recent Facebook scandal, we felt the need to update this post and add privacy-friendly social media alternatives.

 The business model of most social media sites is like Google's based on tracking and posting targeted advertisements.
-Therefore, we recommend that you stop using Facebook for sharing your private information with your friends.
+Therefore, we recommend that you quit using Facebook for sharing your private information with your friends.
 A great alternative is Mastodon, and we invite you to join us there, or Diaspora.

 Quit surveillance services today, change the Internet of the future!

 We all know that mass surveillance is always present when we are online.
 Yet, each one of us can help to make online surveillance harder.
 One major step to achieve this is to start using privacy-friendly services - if possible with built-in encryption!

 Make the switch to Tutanota's free email today, and you'll find that taking back your privacy is much easier than expected.